Having "No Filter" At Work Is A Good Thing, Actually

 Advertisement

 Now, more than four years later, at “work,” I sit at home in my leggings with my hair in a messy bun.
 I type off-the-cuff acronyms — usually some variation of “lol omg” — on Slack in response to my coworkers.
 Meanwhile, when a long-time editor told me she was quitting, I openly cried and blubbered about how much working with her meant to me.
 None of this is what you would call “professional.”
-At least not as my Business Professionals Of America Club defined it to me in high school.
 And yet, I feel I’ve been more fulfilled and creative at work since shedding the corporate robot facade I used to present to my colleagues, and I have been on incredible terms with my coworkers, to the point that one minute we're talking about edits and then next discussing our families and the next debating to the death about the difference between a sauce, dip, and condiment.

 For those of us who were lucky enough to keep our jobs, the pandemic changed the workplace in so many ways — for better and for worse.
 And one of the unintended effects has been the beginning of the end of the workplace filter.
 Similar to but different than a workplace "persona,” (essentially a caricature of yourself, which you present to your colleagues) I see a workplace filter as that mechanism we use to strain out our idiosyncrasies and anxieties and emotions, leaving a veneer of humiliating-if-sometimes-essential “professionalism.”
 It's the verbal apparatus that allows you to answer the question "How was your weekend?" with "lovely, thank you" instead of "horrific, my dog died."